PATH between New Jersey and Manhattan

 Changing from PATH to subway

-The PATH card you receive can also be used for the New York subway.
+The MetroCard you used for the PATH train can also be used for the New York subway.
 If you use the PATH first and then change to the subway, this will be calculated as two separate rides.
 So you’ll have to check out from the PATH and check in again at the subway.
 The same goes for first using the subway and then changing to the PATH.